kantologist/academic-site/content/author/admin/_index.md

 +++

 Oluwafemi Azeez is a recent masters graduate of Carnegie Mellon University where He studied Electrical and Computer Engineering specializing in Artificial Intelligence.
-He did research in unsupervised domain adaptation in image segmentation with Yang Zou under the supervision of VijayaKumar Bhagavatula and semi-spervised single-channel multi-speaker separation using variational autoencoders with Yuichiro Koyama under the supervision of Bhiksha Raj.
-He currently works as a research engineer in Instadeep where He is focusing on improving sample efficiency of model free reinforcement learning by combining them with model based techniques.
+He did research in unsupervised domain adaptation in image segmentation with Yang Zou under the supervision of VijayaKumar Bhagavatula and single-channel multi-speaker separation with Yuichiro Koyama under the supervision of Bhiksha Raj.
+He currently works as a research engineer (Team Lead) in Instadeep where He is working on applying reinforcement learning  to combinatorial optimization problems and also working on multi-agent variational inference.